footbridge-media-development/accelo-php-sdk/README.md

 ### Authenticating a Service Application
 If you wish you use a service application instead of authenticating a web user, the process is similar to the above authentication section.

 Make sure to have your Deployment Name, Client ID, and Client Secret handy and then run the following script via the CLI.
+Run this script from your application's root.
 ```
-php src/Resources/CLIScripts/ServiceAuthenticate.php
+php vendor/footbridge-media/accelo-php-sdk/src/Resources/CLIScripts/ServiceAuthenticate.php
 ```

 Follow the prompts and provide the information they request.